 Students are provided with practical experience in the functioning of the radiology department.
 Included are basic radiology office skills, familiarizing students with the clinical affiliate and developing fundamental skills in radiologic technology, darkroom technique, equipment manipulation and patient interaction.
 This course represents the beginning of the clinical competency program.
 Sixteen clinical hours per week.
 Prerequisite: permission of the department head.
-Corequisites: RDT 104, RDT 105 and RDT 107 or permission of the department head.
+Corequisites: RDT 104, RDT 108 and RDT 155 or permission of the department head.
 Course fee: \$60.
 Insurance: \$9.
 Usually offered in the fall.

-- RDT 104 Principles of Exposure I (2 credits) This course offers an introduction to atomic structure, the nature of radiation, Xray production, interactions of X-rays with matter, radiographic image formation, beam restriction, filtration and the selection of exposure factors.
-Two lecture hours per week.
+RDT 104 Principles of Exposure I

+This course includes the basic principles of image production, including radiographic density, contrast and definition, characteristics of radiographic film, intensifying screens, filters and grids, and various paramaters that affect the technical quality of the radiograph.
+Three lecture hours per week.
 Prerequisite: permission of the department head.
 Corequisite: RDT 103 or permission of the department head.
 Course fee: \$40.
-Insurance: \$12.
-Usually offered in the fall. - RDT 105 Radiographic Positioning I This course provides students with the theoretical foundations and laboratory demonstrations necessary to develop the psychomotor skills that are essential for the achievement of routine diagnostic radiographs and those requiring supplementary views for patients at any stage of the life span.
+Insurance: \$18.
+Usually offered in the fall.

+RDT 105 Radiographic Positioning I

+This course provides students with the theoretical foundations and laboratory demonstrations necessary to develop the psychomotor skills that are essential for the achievement of routine diagnostic radiographs and those requiring supplementary views for patients at any stage of the life span.
 This course covers the essential anatomy and positioning used for radiography of the chest, abdomen and distal upper extremity.
 Concepts of mobile radiography are also introduced.
 Three lecture hours and two laboratory hours per week.
-Corequisites: RDT 103, RDT 104 and RDT 107 or permission of the department head.
-Course fee: \$60.
-Usually offered in the fall. - RDT 107 Patient Care, Ethics and Law in the Radiologic Sciences (3 credits) This course is designed to provide the basic concepts of patient care, including consideration for the physical and psychological needs of the patient.
-Routine and emergency patient care procedures are described, as well as infection control procedures utilizing standard precautions.
-This course is also designed to promote a better understanding of the patient, the patient's family and professional peers by comparing diverse populations based on their value systems, cultural and ethnic influences, communication styles, socioeconomic influences, health risks and life stages.
-This course introduces students to legal terminology, concepts and principles, including topics such as misconduct, malpractice, legal and professional standards, and the American Society of Radiologic Technologists (ASRT) scope of practice.
-Three lecture hours and two laboratory hours per week.
 Prerequisite: permission of the department head.
-Corequisites: RDT 103, RDT 104 and RDT 105 or permission of the department head.
 Course fee: \$60.
-Laboratory fee: \$25.
+Usually offered in the summer.

+RDT 108 Radiologic Nursing Procedures II

+This course provides students with the theoretical foundations and laboratory demonstrations necessary to develop the psychomotor skills to perform intravenous therapy procedures for the administration of contrast media.
+The capability to recognize and participate in the care of patients with adverse reactions to intravascular contrast media is also covered.
+In addition, this course continues the discussion of ethics and law as they apply to the radiologic sciences.
+Two lecture hours and two laboratory hours per week.
+Prerequisites: RDT 101 and RDT 102 with grades of "C" or better or permission of the department head.
+Corequisites: RDT 103 or permission of the department head.
+Laboratory fee: \$20.
 Usually offered in the fall.

-RDT 153 Clinical Practicum II (3 credits) Students are provided with practical experience in the functioning of a radiology department.
-This course provides students with the opportunity to continue to develop their radiographic positioning skills, equipment manipulation skills and the skills necessary to deal with radiology patients.
+RDT 153 Clinical Practicum II

+Students are provided with practical experience in the operations of a radiology department.
+This course provides students with the opportunity to continue to develop radiographic positioning skills, equipment manipulation skills and the skills necessary to deal with the radiology patients.
 The clinical competency program is continued in this course.
 Sixteen clinical hours per week.
 Prerequisite: RDT 103 with a grade of "C" or better or permission of the department head.
-Corequisites: RDT 154 and RDT 205 or permission of the department head.
+Corequisites: RDT 154, RDT 205 and RDT 210 or permission of the department head.
 Course fee: \$60.
-Insurance: \$9.
+Insurance: \$18.
 Usually offered in the spring.